VirtualRaven/mathlibra/core/README.md

-# README #
+# Core folder #

-### What is this repository for? ###
+### What is in this folder? ###
-core is the an static library which implements all of mathlibra's functionality.Mathlibra is a back-end library for developing calculator software which implements core functions as as lexical analysis, abstract syntax tree construction and tree evaluation and exposes an plug-in api to extend functions.

-This folder contains all library related code.
-Unit tests and external interfaces should be included in the other folders.
+This folder contains all the code for the core functionality of mathlibra.
+All code except external wrappers and tester tools are located in this folder.

 ### Core is further split into some submodules.###